oakla/oakla.github.io/pages/writitings/Python-Distribution.md

 layout: post
 ---

-# Python App Distribution Q&A

-I was asked for advice on how to distribute a collection of small Python apps.
+I was asked for advice on how to distribute a collection of small Python apps (bots).

 ## Question
 We have to deliver 3 bots soon, and we want to decide on how user's install and/or run these bots.
 For the users, the bots are initally accessed through an HTML page; the user clicks on a link for the bot they need, and some kind of file for launching the bot is downloaded.

 In the case of Python bots we are considering 2 options:
 ### Option 1: Distribute entire bot as `exe` file
 - We are converting the python script to EXE through Pyinstaller.
-Now the client do not need python dependencies to run the script.
+Now the client does not need python dependencies to run the script.
 - In the webrunner UI, we are making client to download a zip that contains .exe and .env file.
 The client clicks on exe file to run the bot.
 - Pros:
 	- User does not need python as dependency.